Jordan-Zhu/DreamMachine/parser_jz/README.md

 Changes made:
 - Header file runs parse(); instead of program();
 - parse function initializes the symbol_table array and the instruction (PM/0) code array and calls program()

 TO-DO (imo):
 - Create data structure storing values of opcode instructions and their numeric values (numbers for assembly functions are from ISA) (e.g. LOD is 3 and STO is 4).
 (enum assigns every value a number, so maybe use an enum for this?)
 - Keep track of the level
 - Enter constants and variables into symbol table.
 The thing with enter() is sometimes it needs different amounts of parameters beyond variable type and ident name.
+- other things I'm forgetting

 ---------------------------------------